Kha998/HR-Analysis-Dashboard/README.md

 ## Project Overview
-The analysis is based on **1,470 employee records** and is delivered through **three integrated Power BI dashboards**, supported by insight and recommendation pages:
+The analysis is delivered through **three integrated Power BI dashboards**, supported by insight and recommendation pages:

 - **Attrition Analysis Dashboard**
   Analyzes attrition rate, turnover trends, high-risk departments and job roles, and key drivers such as overtime and job satisfaction.